Wednesday, December 29, 2004

 President Bush's campaign to make the tax code simpler, fairer and more pro-growth is likely to involve incremental changes to the current system rather than a sweeping effort to scrap the venerable income tax for a radically new approach, such as a national sales tax.

-That doesn't sound exactly like a White House press release, or does it?
+exactly like a White House press release, or

 "The president has yet to appoint the panel that will review the tax code and make recommendations on how it can be made simpler, fairer and more pro-growth," said Claire Buchan, a White House spokeswoman.